danicavalera/Options_Trading/README.md

 # Options Trading
 ## Hypothesis
 Leveraging the fb prophet machine learning tool, input stock price data and create short-term predictions for a particular stock.
 Using yfinance options pricing data we will compare against the predicted prices, calculating profit probability for various confidence levels of the predicted stock price.
-The end goal is to determine and rank order the most profitable options trades for a specified window of time.
-We will then backtest these "maximized profitable trades'' against actual trading results.
+The end goal is to determine whether or not a specific option is profitable for a specified window of time and to provide the best strike price to buy in.

 ## Technologies:
 * FB Prophet
 * YFinance